-These super-easy blueberry blondies are fudge-like brownies with lots of vanilla, white chocolate and juicy delicious blueberries that are just lovely in every bite.
+These super-easy blueberry blondies, have an unmistakable fudge centre with vanilla, white chocolate and juicy blueberries that are just delicious in every bite.

 Blondies are basically brownies with white chocolate instead of milk or dark chocolate.
 So if like me, you are one of those people who love caramel flavours, vanilla and white chocolate this is the recipe for you.